passuf/WunderHabit/README.md

 ### Prerequisites
 * You need a [Wunderlist](https://wunderlist.com) account
 * Register your [Wunderlist App](https://developer.wunderlist.com/apps) to generate a Client ID and a Client Secret to interact with the [Wunderlist API](https://developer.wunderlist.com/documentation)
-* In order to communicate with the [Wunderlist API](https://developer.wunderlist.com/documentation), you need a webserver together and a trusted SSL certificate for your domain.
+* In order to communicate with the [Wunderlist API](https://developer.wunderlist.com/documentation), you need a webserver and a trusted SSL certificate for your domain.
 There are free certificates available, just google for it.

 ### Install the Requirements